 Check availability

-For a luxury feel at a budget-friendly price, take a cruise aboard the Lady Crystal.
+For a luxury feel at a budget price, take a cruise aboard the Western-style Lady Crystal.
 It departs from Sea Fort Square in Shinagawa and takes you around Tokyo Bay.
 You’ll enjoy beautiful views of the Tokyo cityscape and the numerous artificial islands in the bay.

 The basic package is ¥5,000 for a one-hour cruise and includes one drink.
 If you want to take advantage of the ship’s classy French restaurant, prices start at ¥18,000 per person for a five-course meal with two drinks, served during a two-hour cruise.

-3. Symphony Tokyo Bay cruises: For when you’re feeling fancy
+3. Symphony Tokyo Bay cruises: Fancy sightseeing on the bay

 Check availability